 Gastric bypass surgery is a bariatric surgery that can help you lose a significant amount of weight.
-At the Surgical Consultants of Northern Virginia in Reston, Virginia, Brett Sachse, MD, Amanda Pysher, MD, Hiral Patel, MD, and Ranjit Pullarkat, MD, offer minimally invasive robotic gastric bypass operations, as well as other bariatric surgeries, to help you achieve your weight-loss and health goals.
+At the Surgical Consultants of Northern Virginia in Reston, Virginia, Brett Sachse, MD, Amanda Pysher Cox, MD, and Mohammed Bayasi, MD, offer minimally invasive robotic gastric bypass operations, as well as other bariatric surgeries, to help you achieve your weight-loss and health goals.
 Call the Surgical Consultants of Northern Virginia or make an appointment online today to find out if a gastric bypass is right for you.

 A gastric bypass is a bariatric surgery that reduces the size of your stomach, which decreases the amount of food you can eat at any given time.
 Gastric bypass, clinically called the Roux-en-Y gastric bypass, is the gold standard of weight-loss surgery.